MicrosoftDocs/architecture-center/docs/operator-guides/aks/choose-kubernetes-edge-compute-option.md

 ## AKS hybrid

-AKS hybrid is a set of predefined settings and configurations that is used to deploy one or more Kubernetes clusters (with Windows Admin Center or PowerShell modules) on a multi-node cluster running either Windows Server or Azure Stack HCI 20H2 or later.
+AKS hybrid is a set of predefined settings and configurations that is used to deploy one or more Kubernetes clusters (with Windows Admin Center or PowerShell modules) on a multi-node cluster running either Windows Server.

 ### Scenario